foundling/tutorials/javascript/node/command_line_app/index.md

 ````

 If you've never used the `.apply` method of a JavaScript function, it offers finer-grained control over how a function is called.
 In this case, you first specify the context for the invocation and you second specify an array of arguments (supplied from `delayedRequire` function in this case).

 At this point, we might be tempted to start using our function.
 It requires the dependency only when we get around to calling it, it passes the cli-parsed arguments to the required module function.
 But it feels a little too boilerplate-y to register essentially the same function expression with the hardcoded dependency name in each `.command` call.

-So let's make a function that 1) takes in a dependency name and 2) returns a function that takes in the command-line arguments from `commander`, requires the dependency and applies function #2's arguments to the resulting function of the require call.
+So let's make a function that 1) accepts a dependency argument and 2) returns a function that takes in the command-line arguments from `commander`, requires the dependency and applies the second function's arguments to the function that require returns.

 ````
 function makeLoader(dependencyName) {